Suhani1234-5/E-Commerce-Follow-Along/README.md

 Ensured that the backend and frontend interact correctly to delete data.

 This milestone provides a detailed understanding of handling DELETE operations in a full-stack application

+### Milestone 15:Responsive Navbar Components

+# Overview

+This project includes the creation of a responsive navigation bar component (Nav component) that provides smooth navigation across multiple pages within the application.
+The Nav component will contain links to the following pages:

+1. Home

+2. My Products

+3. Add Product

+4. Cart

+*The navigation bar will be designed to adapt seamlessly to all screen sizes, ensuring an optimal user experience across devices.
+The Nav component will be added to all pages, facilitating easy and intuitive navigation throughout the application.*

+# Features

+1. Responsive navigation bar that adjusts to different screen sizes.

+2. Smooth navigation between pages.

+3. A user-friendly interface for accessing different sections of the application.